Kong/docs.konghq.com/app/_src/gateway/kong-manager/auth/index.md

 is required when RBAC is enabled.
 It sends HTTP cookies to authenticate client requests and maintain session information.

+{:.note}
+> **Note:** Kong Manager does not directly offer 2FA, MFA, OTP, CAPTCHA, or reCAPTCHA.
+However, if you configure Kong Manager to use [OIDC authentication](/gateway/{{page.kong_version}}/kong-manager/auth/oidc/configure/), then you can provide secondary authentication via your OIDC provider.

 The **Sessions plugin** (configured with `admin_gui_session_conf`) requires a secret and is configured securely by default.
 * Under all circumstances, the `secret` must be manually set to a string.
 * If using HTTP instead of HTTPS, `cookie_secure` must be manually set to `false`.